 As an undergraduate at the University of Wisconsin-Madison, James helped make two notable short films, Seventeen Blue and White and Lazy.
 The latter of these was a slacker comedy shot on 16mm, funded with scholarship grant money.
 Watch the full movie:

-Right now, he’s busy writing his first full-length feature, Flower Child, and mastering the new Smells record.
-If you would like to contact James Runde to screen his work, ask about a collaboration, or if you are a DIY filmmaker in the American Midwest, please send him an email at firstname.lastname@example.org.
+Right now, he’s busy writing his first full-length feature, Flower Child, restoring White and Lazy with new 2K film scans, and mastering the new Smells record.
+If you would like to contact James Runde to screen his work, ask about a collaboration, or if you are an independent filmmaker in the American Midwest, please send him an email at firstname.lastname@example.org.